 Between these two breeds, the Border Collie is the smaller one, but not for a huge margin.
 Their height can go between 18 and 22 inches, with a weight between 30 and 55lbs.
 The Aussie, on the other hand, grows between 18 and 23 inches and weighs between 40 and 65 lbs.

-Border Collies have short and floppy ears, a coat that be both smooth and rough, and a plumed tail.
+Border Collies have short and floppy ears.
+They can have either smooth coat or rough coat, and a plumed tail.

 - Red merle